 Getting Started With Karate at Culture of Safety

 If you or your child wants to get started with karate at Culture of Safety, it’s easy!
-We have two main ways to start classes:
+We have two main ways to start classes.
+Both options are open to kids and adults.

 Either way, you’re always welcome to take a free trial class before signing up.
-In fact, we prefer it!
 If you’re registering for a Beginners’ Series, you can choose to either sign up after the first class, or take a free trial before the series begins.

 Rolling Admission

-• Instant (or at least quick) gratification!
+- Instant (or at least quick) gratification!
 You can start karate next Tuesday, Thursday, or Saturday.
-See the full schedule for specific class times based on you (or your child’s) age.
+See the full schedule for specific class times based on your (or your child’s) age.

 Beginners’ Series

-• There’s safety in numbers: It can feel hard to be the only new person in a group.
-The Beginners’ Series means you’ll be surrounded by other beginners, which can feel less intimidating
+- There’s safety in numbers: It can feel hard to be the only new person in a group.
+The Beginners’ Series means you’ll start with a cohort

 How to Get Started

 The first step is to schedule your free trial class by reaching out to us via the web (below), or phone/text (847-790-4226).
 We’ll put you on the calendar, and we’ll send you a reminder the day before.
-You’ll be part of a group class, with a teacher that is working just with you and any other beginners.
+We have classes just for beginners as well as mixed-rank classes.
+The mixed-rank classes are great opportunities to meet more of the training community, while the beginners-only classes can feel less intimidating to some folks.

 What to expect in your first class